B-2, Visitor for Pleasure

 - Enrollment in a short recreational course of study, not for credit toward a degree (for example, a two-day cooking class while on vacation)

-In addition to having a legitimate purpose in entering the U.S., the B-2 applicant also must prove the following elements:
+In addition to having a legitimate purpose in entering the United States, the B-2 applicant also must prove the following elements:

 Evidence of a foreign residence which the applicant has no intention of abandoning.

 This can be demonstrated by a copy of one's lease agreement on an apartment in his or her home country or a title deed to one's property; by a letter from the applicant's employer in his or her home country stating that the applicant is on leave from work and is expected to return to her job on a specified date; or by showing evidence of a spouse and/or children who are being left behind in one's home country during the trip.
 This list is not exhaustive, but illustrative of the types of evidence required to prove one's intent.

 Evidence that you intend to enter the United States for a period of specifically limited duration.